-Each Underlying Fund invests directly in equity or fixed-income securities, as appropriate to its investment objective and strategies.
-Some Underlying Funds may use futures, forwards, swaps and options, which are derivatives, either to hedge against investment risks, to obtain exposure to certain securities or groups of securities, to take short positions in certain securities, or otherwise to increase returns.
-Although the Fund seeks to provide diversification across major asset classes, the Fund invests a significant portion of its assets in a small number of issuers (i.e., Underlying Funds).
+Although the Fund seeks to provide diversification across major asset classes, the Fund invests a significant portion of its assets in a small number of issuers (i.e., one or more Underlying Funds).
 However, the Fund may invest directly in securities and derivatives in addition to investing in Underlying Funds.
 Further, most of the Underlying Funds in which the Fund invests are diversified.